The George Burns Show: Overview

 After Gracie Allen retired in 1958, George Burns tried to continue the old series without her, using many of the characters and settings from their show.
+"I wanted to stay on television and I had an entire cast of wonderful actors looking for work, so we created The George Burns Show."
 In this new series, George was working as a producer in a downtown office, and trying to deal with an assortment of entertainers and oddball theatrical acts as well as his previously established friends.
 Blanche Morton (Bea Benaderet) was George's secretary, and was keeping George from fawning over attractive women, for Gracie's sake (Gracie was mentioned on the show, but never seen).
 Blanche's husband Harry Morton (Larry Keating) was George's accountant.
 Also present were Harry von Zell, Ronnie Burns, and Judi Meredith, all playing themselves.
-Meredith had appeared regularly as Ronnie's girlfriend Bonnie Sue MacAfee on the Burns and Allen Show in 1957 and 1958; here she played essentially the same role but as herself.
+Meredith had appeared regularly as Ronnie's girlfriend Bonnie Sue MacAfee on the Burns and Allen show in 1957 and 1958; here she played essentially the same role but as herself.

 For the February 1959 sweeps, the format was changed to a live sketch-comedy/variety show in the style of The Jack Benny Program, in an attempt to improve the ratings.
 The ratings didn't improve, however, so they reverted to the sitcom format.

+Burns had been optimistic about the series, but realized why it failed: "The show had everything it needed to be successful except Gracie.
+The audience was so used to seeing this cast working with Gracie that everybody kept waiting for her to open the door and walk in.
+It was like sitting down to a big meal and having the soup, salad, and dessert -- while the main course was at home playing with her grandchildren."
 The series ended after 25 episodes.